davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   - Note: As is true in Java, any changes made to an array passed as a parameter will persist beyond the scope of the function call!
 Therefore, we do not need to return `s` in `my_strcat()`.

 - Defining all of our functions in the same file before each is used can be a bit of a hassle, and complicated programs can become hard to manage.
 Like Java's class structure, it would be ideal to split related functions into different files.
-Go here to learn more about organizing multi-file programs.
-You are required to do this for your assignment.
+[Go here to learn more about organizing multi-file programs](http://www.cs.cf.ac.uk/Dave/C/node35.html).
+I usually give you the starter files, but you may want to add some of your own files later on.

 - Do these exercises (not graded):